 07 May Verdia Update – The National Energy Guarantee

 The Federal Government’s National Energy Guarantee has its limitations and is certainly not short of critics.
-Yet despite its flaws, the prospects for renewable energy projects in the Commercial and Industrial sector remain high.
+Yet despite its flaws, the prospects for renewable energy projects (including solar PV) in the Commercial and Industrial sector remain high.
 Behind-the-meter solar PV installations still provide electricity cheaper than the grid and their cost continues to fall.
 While electricity prices from the grid have stabilised since the highs of 2017, they remain higher than ever and in the long term are likely to continue increasing.